 I then told my parents of my plans.
 My father just said “Well, it’s up to you boy.” (he never ever called me by my name, unless in company).
 My mother I could see was close to tears.
 Whether this was pride, sadness or fear, I don’t know.
 But in the end, both gave me their blessing.

-I took myself off to the recruitment office in town, but was told I must come back in a few months time, as I was then just about 14 years, 3 months old, and must be at least 14 years, 9 months old before they would consider my signing on.
+I took myself off to the recruitment office in town, but was told I must come back in a few months time, as I was then just about 14 years, 3 months old, and must be at least 14 years, 9 months old before they would consider my signing on.-------------------------------------------------------------------------------------------------------------

 Having decided that joining the Royal Navy was the right thing for me to do, my life had to carry on much as before.
 I still carried on with my paper rounds, reading all the comics I had to deliver every Thursday (the papers were always late on that day!).
 On Fridays, I think I also had to deliver the weekly editions of the Radio Times and The Listener.
 These magazines were made of newspaper, but they were about half an inch thick, and most people on my route (about 120 of them) seemed to have them delivered every week.
 I had two options: make about two or three trips (because of the weight), or borrow my father's trade bike.
+A trade bike was a normal looking bicycle with a very large metal frame over the front wheel to take a basket, tin box or something to enable the rider to carry large loads (like my Times and Listeners).

 Dogs could be a problem, as they are to all paper boys.
 If their owners continued to let them out, and I had to run a bit fast to avoid them, I would remind the owners.
 Most were good and kept their dogs inside when they knew the papers were due, but one or two didn’t.
 These needed to be taught a lesson in a way that I couldn’t be blamed for.
 The next time the dog was inside, and snapped at the newspaper as I pushed it through the letterbox, I just held on to it.
 Thus the dog's owner would receive a shredded pile of paper - completely unreadable!